rx9933/Cardio-Disease/README.md

 cardio-app.coe332.tacc.cloud/jobs
 ```
 Note that the data posting route may return a Gateway Timeout error.
 The data will still be posted to the redis instance on the kubernetes cluster.
+Also note that some of the graph functions (or lengthy analysis functions) might also have a gateway timeout error when posting the job.
+The job will still be posted; simply curl the list of jobs at /jobs and use the respective job id.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)](#unittesting)
 # Unit Testing